JeffNeff/wizswap-dex-frontend/listing.md

 ## Adding Tokens

-1. Fork the [WakandaSwap Dex Frontend](https://github.com/wakandaswap/wakanda-frontend-dex/) repository on GitHub
+1. Fork the [WizSwap Dex Frontend](https://github.com/wizswap/wiz-frontend-dex/) repository on GitHub
 2. Upload your **logo** in a 96\*96px transparent .png format to the `/public/images/coins` directory.
 Please name the logo as your symbol in uppercase.

-3. Add your **token information** using the example format provided below to `wakandaswap.json` in the `/src/constants/token/` directory.
+3. Add your **token information** using the example format provided below to `wizswap.json` in the `/src/constants/token/` directory.

 4. Create a **pull request** detailing information about your project, website address, and contact details (telegram)